March 9, 2022

 Once I made it to the Reddington Pass trailhead around 9:30 am, the sunshine was warm enough to swap out my loose-fitting pants for my hiking shorts.
 At least my shorts had a drawstring waist that allowed me to keep the crotch material up where it belonged instead of drooping down to where the seams aggravated the raw spots on my inner thighs.

-After lazily changing out in the open (where god and everyone else could see me), I took a quick peek inside the metal bear box beside the trailhead.
+After lazily changing my clothes out in the open (where god and everyone else could see me), I took a quick peek inside the metal bear box beside the trailhead.
 It was stocked with several gallons of public water for AZT hikers, but there was nothing in there to help with the chafe.
-Man, where was Cooper’s trail magic when you needed it??
+Man, where was Cooper’s trail magic when I needed it??

 A sign on the opposite side of the road informed me it was only another 10.7 miles to the Catalina Highway (aka Highway 58).
 Maybe I could get a hitch into town from there.
-There had to be a better selection of first aid items down into Tucson then up at the small general store in Mt.
+There had to be a better selection of first aid items down in Tucson than up at the small general store in Mt.
 Lemmon, right?

 And so I make up my mind to endure the discomfort just until the highway.
 Today will be an easier day.
 Less than 16 miles and then I’d go into town and take care of myself.